theail03/pj64raphnetraw/README.md

 `Input (controller) plugin` dropdown, select "raphnetraw for Project64 version xx.xx".
 Apply and exit the dialog box.

+## 2pswitch info

+To switch controllers, you need the 2 player N64 model of the raphnet adapter.
+When you are ready to switch controllers, press Z+L+R all at the same time.
+This will immediately pass input to the controller you have plugged into the other port (Port 0 starts as default.)

 ## Building the plugin

 The plugin is compiled using mingw-w64 under Linux.